Damms/azure-resume/README.md

 ### Step 6 - Create API using Azure Function App to get and increment view count stored in CosmosDB

-Now it's time to create Azure function.
+Now it's time to create an Azure function.
 For this I used visual studio extension "Azure Function".
 In Visual Studio select the Azure Functions extension and create a new Azure function and select your language of choice, I selected Python.

 ![image](https://github.com/user-attachments/assets/0bbbd453-cb7f-422b-ba75-cd5cbce3cd8e)

-Note: For Python I had issues setting this up using new Python versions so I installed Python 3.9 and it worked :)
+*Note: For Python I had issues setting this up using new Python versions so I installed Python 3.9 and it worked :)*

 Essentially what we want our function app to do is connect to the CosmosDB, retrieve the view count, increment the view count and store the new value back in CosmosDB.
 There are many ways to accomplish this but below is my Python code for completing this